Ryder Cup tears surprised me - McIlroy

 After beating Schauffele in the top singles match, a tearful McIlroy said he "should have done more" for his team-mates having endured a deeply dispiriting week against a strong US team.

-McIlroy and Ian Poulter lost in both foursomes and fourballs while the Northern Irishman was out-of-sorts when paired with Shane Lowry as they lost 4&3 to Tony Finau and Harris English.
+McIlroy and Ian Poulter lost in both foursomes and fourballs while the Northern Irishman was out-of-sorts when paired with Shane Lowry in Friday's fourballs as they lost 4&3 to Tony Finau and Harris English.

 McIlroy was dropped by captain Padraig Harrington for the Saturday morning foursomes, the first time he had missed a session in six Ryder Cup appearances.

-"I think it was a good thing for me," added the world number 14, reflecting on his "emotionally-charged week".
+"I think it was a good thing for me," added the world number 14, reflecting on his "emotionally charged week".

 "I think maybe I realised a couple of things about myself that I hadn't known, or maybe I had known but I was trying to keep down and not let them out.